MuratZamir/bugbounty/IDOR/idor-AccessControl.md

 If you are a beginner bug bounty hunter, you should choose programs that pay less than others.
 The ones that pay a lot of money for bugs are usually being tested by other experienced hunters, but the ones that pay lower aren't often tested as much as higher payout ones.

-## Questions to ask when approaching to the application
+## Questions to Ask When Approaching to an Application
 1. Role Validation: How is the application validating the role?
 2. User Identification: How is the application identifying the user?
 3. Permission Check: How is the application identifying what role is trying to perfom the operation, and should they be allowed to do that certain operation?